Noam Chomsky is Wrong About Anarcho-Primitivism

 The first thing I noticed was Chomsky’s swift conclusion that a genocide would be necessary for a return to a primitive life.
 This is his idea, and his idea alone; no anarcho-primitivist writer has ever advocated for genocide or any sort of extermination of people in general.
 Recognising that civilisation, domestication and industry are bad, and that they should be abolished does not imply a deliberate slaughter of people, especially not on the basis of nationality/ethnicity as the word “genocide” implies.

-Perhaps the most influential figure within A-P, John Zerzan, has (on more than one occasion) expressed a concern over how to make a transition to a future primitive without simply leaving millions of people to die; he proposed a transition period of some kind, though he has never made any concrete plans for it.
+Perhaps the most influential figure within the primitivist current, John Zerzan, has (on more than one occasion) expressed a concern over how to make a transition to a future primitive without simply leaving millions of people to die; he proposed a transition period of some kind, though he’s never made any concrete plans for it.

-Ted Kaczynski, who is often wrongfully labelled as an anarcho-primitivist, even though he’s just an agrarian individualist anarchist, as evidenced by his 2008 hit-piece The Truth About Primitive Life: A Critique of Anarchoprimitivism, perhaps came closest to “genocidal” in his debut work.
+Ted Kaczynski perhaps came closest to “genocidal” in his debut work (read: not close at all).
 In Industrial Society and its Future he claimed (paragraphs 166, 167) that the system should be pushed over the edge by revolutionaries into a collapse.
 He acknowledged that this would result in mass death and suffering (like most revolutions tend to), though at no point did he endorse genocide or deliberate killing to lower the population — he assumes it will be lowered by the material and social conditions of collapse and the cessation of industrialism.
+While this certainly comes off as callous, there’s a big difference between pointing a gun at someone and pulling the trigger, and simply not assuring every single person’s survival while taking down a globe-spanning ecophagic monstrosity.

 I am under the impression that Noam wants to conflate anarcho-primitivists with ecofascists, a common baseless misconception, as we share virtually nothing in common.
-In my essay Christchurch Shooter vs. Reality: The Fake Environmentalism of Ecofascism I have delved into the beliefs of two mass shooters who claimed to be ecofascist — if one reads my work or their manifestos, it should be very clear that ecofascism is just good old fascism with a green coat of paint, not a radical environmental plan of action in the slightest.
-(Eco)fascists simply want to use the current ongoing environmental crisis to make excuses for their racism, socially conservative values and other bigotry.
+If one reads what most self-proclaimed ecofascists believe, it’s quickly revealed that ecofascism is just good old fascism with a green coat of paint, not a radical environmental plan of action in the slightest.
+‘Eco’fascists in nearly all cases simply want to use the current ongoing environmental crisis to make excuses for their racism, socially conservative values and other heinous bigotry.

-Besides the two losers I talked about in my essay, there is another noteworthy person to mention in relation to ecofascism: Kaarlo Pentti Linkola.
+There is a rare exception to this general rule: Kaarlo Pentti Linkola.
 He perhaps represents more closely what Chomsky imagines are the views of anarcho-primitivists.
 Linkola has proclaimed things like: “Any dictatorship would be better than modern democracy.
 There cannot be so incompetent dictator, that he would show more stupidity than a majority of the people.
 Best dictatorship would be one where lots of heads would roll and government would prevent any economical growth.”
-This bitter old man I’d consider to be the only genuine ecofascist, but that’s by no means a praise.
+I’d consider this bitter man to be the only genuine ecofascist, but that’s by no means a praise.
+In his only book translated to English, Can Life Prevail?, Linkola mostly rambles about his desire to return to traditional life of farming by exterminating most of humanity in camps, and is such a state-ist, so opposed to direct action that he wrote if he “came upon an animal protection activist burning down a slaughterhouse or a butcher’s car, I would take a hawkish hold of his neck and walk him to the police,” right after talking about how horrific modern meat industry is.
+Anyone conflating what this pathetic Finnish man is saying with anarchism would have to be so monumentally stupid, that I’d be forced to deny their existence for the sake of my sanity.

-It might come as a surprise to some, but Linkola has more in common with Chomsky, than he does with me.
-Noam is very quick to call us genocidal, a term obviously meant to turn people off in regards to anprim, but if one takes a look at the old linguist’s history, it becomes evident that he’s somewhat too comfortable with genocide — perhaps why his first thought when overpopulation gets mentioned is that one would be necessary.
+It might come as a surprise to some, but Linkola has more in common with Chomsky, than he does with me or any other anarcho-primitivist.
+Noam is very quick to call us genocidal, a term obviously meant to turn people off in regards to primitivism, but if one takes a look at the old linguist’s history, it becomes evident that he’s somewhat too comfortable with genocide — perhaps why his first thought when overpopulation gets mentioned is that one would be necessary.
 He has been caught multiple times downplaying the Bosnian genocide during the breakup of Yugloslavia, and at times outright making up conspiracy theories about it.

 In a conversation with Jonathan Freedland for The British Library he claimed he refuses to use the word genocide in relation to the Srebrenica massacre, an act of ethnic cleansing committed by Serb nationalist forces (with over 8,000 killed).
-The following exchange happened:
+The following was said:

 Noam Chomsky: …and then they carried out a lot of atrocities.